aevivas/aws-tag-compliance-tf-deployments/README.md

 ### Default tags (required)

-List of the default tags to apply to all resources:
+List the default tags to apply to all resources:

 ```
 default_tags: